moveslikejaekyu/Portfolio/README.md

 </br>
 Before counting words, i have to extract pure sentences from twitter data.
 In this step, i made code for extracting tweets from twitter with using userID list(hacktivists, excel format) and my twitter developer ID for accessing twitter.
 I access twitter with developer ID and extract user's tweets who are written in my userID list.
-Also i extract number of retweets and likes, date of tweet and length of tweet.
-They are supposed to be used later, but finally we didnt use that datas.</br>
+Also i extract number of retweets and likes, date of tweet and length of tweet.</br>

    ![basicsetforcode](basicsetforcode.png)